[11/26/2017: Windows 10 Fall 2017 Update notes at bottom]

 This post will be of use to those interested in Windows Media Center software as a free DVR using a USB TV tuner, HDHomeRun device, or the like.

 However, some enterprising hobbyists figured out ways to install WMC and make it run anyhow.
-As of this date, the free installer program referenced below is the one to use.

 But afterwards, WMC can be reinstalled, or installed for the first time with the special installer software.